-The Mapping Action Collective is a group based in Portland, Oregon that specialize in data-visualization, mapping, and data analysis.
-We support grassroots organizations and individuals by providing them with maps, data, and training in data literacy.
-We collaborate with these groups to help them analyze and visualize data in a way that can support and elevate the work they are doing.
-Our work has a strong emphasis on collaboration rather than dictation.
-As data activists, we advocate for publicly accessible data and open source software and hope to dismantle some of the barriers of access to data analysis tools.
+The Mapping Action Collective (MAC) was a group based in Portland, Oregon that specialized in data-visualization, mapping, and data analysis.
+During the time that they were active, from 2017-2022, the group supported grassroots organizations and individuals by providing them with maps, data, and training in data literacy.
+They collaborated with these groups to help them analyze and visualize data in a way that can support and elevate the work they are doing.
+MAC members were students, teachers, enthusiasts, and practitioners who advocated for publicly accessible data and open source software, to dismantle some of the barriers of access to data analysis tools.

-We aim to be collaborators, not just allies, when supporting frontline communities, always working toward building trust and long-term partnerships with the groups we work with.
-As GIS students and practitioners, we want to build a system to support one another not just to network or get ahead professionally, but to foster a critically thinking and socially just community.
+MAC members worked toward building trust and long-term partnerships with the groups they worked with.
+As GIS students and practitioners, their goal was build a system to support one another not just to network or get ahead professionally, but to foster a critically thinking and socially just community.

 Maps are a manifestation of how we visualize space and place.
 They should be tools for all communities to use and create.
-We seek out collaborative and community-based projects that use data to disrupt existing power structures and elevate voices that have been marginalized, diminished, or misrepresented by the GIS status-quo.
+MAC sought out collaborative and community-based projects that use data to disrupt existing power structures and elevate voices that have been marginalized, diminished, or misrepresented by the GIS status-quo.

 What is a map?
 Who has the right to create maps?
 Is there a right way to create a map?
 What should maps do for us?
 And who decides?